-The good news is that there is go correct or wrong place to start our conversation.
+The good news is that there is no correct or wrong place to start our conversation.
 The fact that you made your appointment is already a leap in the right direction.
-Coming to get guidance, support or counselling takes courage and determination to become well.
+Coming to get the guidance, support or counselling takes courage and determination to become well.

 - The many faces of trauma

 - Get the most out of a counselling session